 - Those trying to leave the city of Qom, ground zero for Iran’s outbreak, are quarantined if they have a fever and display symptoms of coronavirus.

-The Virus Will Negatively Impact the Global Economy, but Likely Accelerate the Shift to eCommerce
+The Virus Has Accelerated the Shift to eCommerce

 The economic impact in industries like tourism and dining has been swift.
 Major Asian airlines like Cathay Pacific and Singapore Airlines have warned of the need for staff to take unpaid leave.
 47% of Chinese businesses have also reported that the outbreak has significantly or severely impacted their sales, according to a survey conducted by the Dentsu Aegis Network (DAN).
 However, many online industries could benefit by enabling consumers to work, socialize and access entertainment and goods while under lockdown.